Ahornberg/scala2sunvox/README.md

 # scala2sunvox
-A web-based tool for onverting Scala files to SunVox MultiSynth pitch curves.
+A PHP-based tool for onverting Scala files to SunVox MultiSynth pitch curves.
+Try it out online at https://www.ahornberg.at/scala2sunvox/